Solving Low-Rank Semidefinite Programs via Manifold Optimization: Introduction

-In view of the wide applications, a large amount of efforts have been dedicated to solving \eqref{sdp} over the past decades and lots of practical algorithms have been developed from various angles.
+In view of the wide applications, a great deal of effort has been dedicated to solving \eqref{sdp} over the past decades and many practical algorithms have been developed from various angles.
 For small/medium-scale SDPs, interior-point methods are believed to be the most accurate, efficient and robust algorithms \cite{andersen2003implementing,toh1999sdpt3}.
-However, for large-scale SDPs interior-point methods are no longer reliable because of their extensive memory occupation and high computational costs in solving a large and dense linear system at each iteration.
-Aiming to tackle large-scale SDPs, Yang, Sun and Toh proposed an augmented Lagrangian algorithm combined with the semismooth Newton method \cite{yang2015sdpnal}.
+However, for large-scale SDPs interior-point methods are no longer reliable because of their extensive memory occupation and high computational cost in solving a large and dense linear system at each iteration.
+Aiming to tackle large-scale SDPs, Yang, Sun, and Toh proposed an augmented Lagrangian algorithm combined with the semismooth Newton method \cite{yang2015sdpnal}.
 The related solver {\tt SDPNAL+} has been shown to have good scalability on {\em degenerate} SDPs \cite{sun2020sdpnal}.
 There are also quite a few attempts to overcome the memory issue by relying on first-order methods.
 For instance, Wen et al. proposed an alternating-direction augmented Lagrangian method (ALM) \cite{wen2010alternating}.
 The main drawback of first-order methods is that they can hardly achieve high accuracy.

 In many cases, large-scale SDPs possess certain structures, e.g., chordal sparsity, constant trace, admitting low-rank solutions.
 Such structures can be exploited to speed up computation either in interior-point methods or in first-order methods.
 Zhang and Lavaei proposed to exploit chordal sparsity for interior-point methods via dualized clique tree conversion \cite{zhang2021sparse}.
 Zheng et al. \cite{zheng2020chordal} and Garstka et al. \cite{garstka2021cosmo} proposed to exploit chordal sparsity in a framework of the alternating direction methods of multipliers (ADMM).
 By exploiting the constant trace property, Helmberg and Rendl proposed a spectral bundle method for solving \eqref{sdp} \cite{helmberg2000spectral}.
 More recently, Yurtsever et al. proposed to exploit the constant trace property in a conditional-gradient-based augmented Lagrangian framework combined with a matrix sketching technique \cite{yurtsever2019scalable}.
 The property of admitting low-rank solutions can be exploited in the framework of interior-point methods \cite{bellavia2021relaxed,habibi2021barrier,zhang2017modified} or in the framework of operator splitting methods \cite{souto2022exploiting}.
 For SDPs arising as convex relaxations of polynomial optimization problems and admitting rank-one solutions, Yang et al. proposed a projected gradient method accelerated by local search \cite{yang2022inexact}, which is scalable on a variety of SDPs emerging from computer vision problems \cite{yang2022certifiably}.